 Robert Shure is the president of Skylight Studios, Inc. Robert has accumulated over 40 years of hands-on experience working in the field of sculpture.
 His expertise ranges from the design and creation of monumental sculpture in bronze and granite to the conservation and restoration of historical sculpture and architectural ornament.
 Robert works with a worldwide clientele of communities, institutions, committees, architects, and museums.
 Communication with clients from design to dedication is the practice he stands behind.
 Before founding Skylight Studios, Robert apprenticed for almost two decades with sculptors Arcangelo Cascieri and Adio di Biccari and continues their traditions.READ MORE

-Institute of Classical Architecture & Art – ICAA
+Member of the Institute of Classical Architecture & Art (ICAA)

 Robert Shure's sculpture studio is Skylight Studios, Inc. located in Woburn, MA.
 He and his team specialize in the creation of commissioned public and private sculptures, monuments, memorials, portraits, reliefs, and architectural sculpture and ornament.
 They also provide conservation and restoration services for a wide clientele as well as diverse mold-making and sculpture-replicating services for institutions and fellow artists.